 Key Path Source

 Remote Command :OUTPut:MODulation[:STATe] ON OFF 1 0

 :OUTPut:MODulation[:STATe]?

 Example :OUTP:MOD OFF

-NotesThis setting is for independent mode and has no effect on "List Sequencer" on page 748.
-If this setting is for independent mode and has no effect on "List Sequencer" on page 748.
-If the "Sequencer" on page 749 is set to ON, the list sequencer controls the source output and the be grayed-out.
-And this setting will be none-forceful grey out on front panel to indicate out-Non-forceful means user still can change this setting by SCPI but cannot change manually of panel.
-When setto Off will make source leave list sequencer and this setting will be black of take effect immediately When the Modulation is ON, the "MOD" annunciator is displayed in system settings panel.
-When the Modulation is turned Off, the "MOD" annunciator is cleared "Sequencer" on page 749 is set to ON, the "MOD" annunciator will be replaced by "SEQ" in system settings panel indicating that the output is controlled by list sequencer.
+Notes This setting is for independent mode and has no effect on "List Sequencer" on page 850.
+If the "Sequencer" on page 851 is set to ON, the list sequencer controls the source output and this key will be grayed-out.
+And this setting will be none-forceful grey out on front panel to indicate out-of-scope.
+Non-forceful means user still can change this setting by SCPI but cannot change manually on front panel.
+When setto Off will make source leave list sequencer and this setting will be black out and take effect immediately When the Modulation is ON, the "MOD" annunciator is displayed in the system settings panel.
+When the Modulation is turned Off, the "MOD" annunciator is cleared.
+If the "Sequencer" on page 851 is set to ON, the "MOD" annunciator will be replaced by "SEQ" in the system settings panel indicating that the output is controlled by list sequencer.

 Preset Off

 Range On Off

 Initial S/W Revision A.05.00